lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that has an unprocessed PWR, including one still in the FIFO queue.
 It can use an FWR only in a later report, after the PWR has executed on the CL.
 See [Security Considerations](#security-considerations).

+**Exit-eligibility floor for freshly activated validators.** The CL silently drops any EIP-7002 withdrawal request — PWR or FWR — for a validator that has not yet been active for `SHARD_COMMITTEE_PERIOD` (256 epochs, ~27.3 hours) since its `activation_epoch`.
+The iterator MUST NOT select such a validator for withdrawal in any phase.
+This affects selection only: a validator still inside its `SHARD_COMMITTEE_PERIOD` window continues to count normally toward all stake and weight accounting.

 **Per-report exit limit.** The iterator stops adding requests when the report's total exit balance (`max_current_exit_balance`) reaches the per-report limit.
 All three phases share this limit.
 Requests are weighed with the **same formula as the on-chain TWG limiter** — `amount` for a PWR, max effective balance by WC type (32/2048 ETH) for an FWR; see [rate limiter invariants](#triggerablewithdrawalsgateway-twg).

 #### Phase 1 — Cover withdrawal-queue demand